kurrik/cleanstring-ts/README.md

 `,
   { prefix: '#' },
 );
-// Result: "This is a shell script\nwith multiple comment lines"
+// Result: " This is a shell script\n with multiple comment lines"

 // List items with * prefix
 const list = cleanstring(